Menu

 A circular logo with dots around the letters CPP and the words Child Protection Peak

-Participation is designed as a complete learning journey, with attendance across all three days strongly recommended to ensure depth of learning and application.
+Participation is designed as a complete learning journey, with attendance across all three days required to ensure depth of learning and application.

 The first 2 days will be the Waterways training